 Common Name: Yam Daisy

-Microseris scapigera is a Perennial up to 0.30 metres tall.
+Microseris scapigera is a perennial plant that can grow up to 0.30 metres tall.

 It has edible uses.